Cyprinus dangila Hamilton, 1822; Danio deyi Sen, 1985; Perilampus reticulatus McClelland, 1839; Danio meghalayensis Sen & Dey, 1985

 dangila: appears to be derived from a local vernacular name for the species.

-Said to be found throughout the Ganges River basin although most records we’ve been able to find from India and Bangladesh correspond to the Brahmaputra drainage.
+Said to be found throughout the Ganges River basin although most records we’ve been able to find correspond to Nepal and the Brahmaputra drainage in India and Bangladesh.

 The type specimens were apparently collected from the district of Munger, Bihar State, India through which the main Ganges channel flows, although all have since been lost.

-The type series was collected from ‘mountain streams’ but the only confirmed habitat image we’ve seen depicts a sluggish, swampy environment with dense marginal vegetation.
+The type series was collected from ‘mountain streams’ but the species has been collected from sluggish, swampy environments with dense marginal vegetation.

-Given its extensive natural range it would seem this species is adaptable and able to colonise various habitat types.
+Given its extensive natural range it would seem this species is adaptable and able to colonise various habitat types at varying altitudes.

 In the Barak River drainage, which flows through the north-east Indian states of Nagaland and Assam before bifurcating at the Bangladesh border, symaptric species include Barilius barna, B. bendelisis, B. dogarsinghi, Laubuca laubuca, Esomus danricus, Devario aequipinnatus, D. annandalei, D. devario, Rasbora daniconius, R. rasbora, Crossocheilus latius, Garra gotyla, G. lissorhynchus, G. nasuta, Balitora brucei, Acanthocobitis botia, Botia rostrata and Lepidocephalichthys guntea.